When you accept an offer of financial aid from the Office of Student Financial Aid, you enter into an agreement with Marquette

 - You have the right to be informed.
 Marquette strives to provide schools, parents, and students with factual information about

-its costs, aid opportunities, programs, practices, and policies.
+its costs, aid opportunities, programs, practices, policies and deadlines.

 - You have the right to expect that all information reported by you and/or your family will remain confidential and will not be